-BIOL 124 and 125, ATEP 300 (formerly KINE 300), KINE 310
+BIOL 124 and 125, ATEP 300, KINE 310

 COURSE DESCRIPTION:

 This course provides students with an opportunity to develop a solid understanding of the assessment and evaluation process used in physical education and exercise science.
 This is designated a writing intensive course.